Raewyn Peart MNZM

 As Policy Director, Raewyn currently heads EDS’s environmental policy think-tank group.
 She has over 20 years professional experience in environmental law and policy having worked as a resource management lawyer and policy adviser to business, government and the not-for-profit sector.

-Raewyn was co-winner of the 2013 Resource Management Law Association Publications Award, and recipient of the 2016 Holdaway Award for leadership in and around the Hauraki Gulf Marine Park and the 2017 Wyland Foundation Dive New Zealand Magazine Recognition Award.
-She is a keen sailor, snorkeller, snowboarder and photographer.
+Raewyn was co-winner of the 2013 Resource Management Law Association Publications Award, recipient of the 2016 Holdaway Award for leadership in and around the Hauraki Gulf Marine Park and the 2017 Wyland Foundation Dive New Zealand Magazine Recognition Award.
+In 2019 she was appointed a Member of the New Zealand Order of Merit for services to environmental and conservation policy.
+Raewyn is a keen sailor, snorkeller, snowboarder and photographer.